itamarLaufer/ai-player/README.md

 # Ai Player

 The project enable you to create an AI player for your game easily and quickly.
+* The game must be between 2 players who play *against* each other.
+* All the information about the game must be always visible for both players.
+* A prograss of one player is negative for the other player.

 ## Getting Started